 If your doctor suspects chronic sinusitis, you may need imaging tests, including an x-ray, computed tomography (CT) scan, or magnetic resonance imaging (MRI).
 If your doctor suspects allergies may be causing your sinusitis, you may need an allergy test.
 Your doctor may also refer you to a specialist, known as an ear, nose and throat (ENT) doctor, or an otolaryngologist.
 This specialist may perform a nasal endoscopy using a fiber optic scope to look at your sinuses.

 The best way to avoid or get rid of a sinus headache is to treat the underlying sinus inflammation.
 Sinus pain caused by allergies may be helped by allergy medications and medicated nasal sprays.
 Your doctor may prescribe antibiotics or corticosteroids.
 Lifestyle changes, such as using a humidifier or irrigating your nasal passages with salt water, may also help.
 Several dietary supplements and herbs may help prevent colds and flu, shorten their duration, or work together with antibiotics to treat your infection and support your immune system.
 Flushing the nose and sinuses with saline solution may also help.

 Doing the following things can help reduce congestion in your sinuses:

 - Breathing in steam 2 to 4 times per day (for example, sitting in the bathroom with the shower running)

 Other techniques that might help include:

 - Relaxation techniques (see Mind-Body Medicine section)

-Antibiotics -- Your doctor may prescribe antibiotics if he or she suspects you have a bacterial infection.
+Antibiotics.
+Your doctor may prescribe antibiotics if they suspects you have a bacterial infection.
 To treat acute sinusitis, you may take from 10 to 14 days of antibiotics.
 Treating chronic sinusitis may take longer, usually 3 to 4 weeks.